VAMSApp/OnAirDiscordBot/README.md

   - [ ] Ability for users to link their Discord account to their OnAir company, see [#9](issues/9) for more information
   - [ ] polling & alerting functionality for flight & job status changes, see [#4](issues/4) for more information

+## Feature Requests
+Are welcome, simply submit an issue

-## Free Help & Support
+## Help & Support

 feel free to reach out to me on discord with any questions about the bot, my discord username is `ndboost`.
-I also idle in the #web-apis channel on the [OnAir company's official discord server](https://discord.com/invite/WY5htXu).
+I also idle in the #web-apis channel on the [OnAir company's official discord server](https://discord.com/invite/WY5htXu)

 ## Bot Hosting and Paid Support